powerpak/pathospot-visualize/README.md

 ## Usage

 1. Clone this repository into a web-accessible directory.
-2. Supply analysis output from [pathogendb-comparison][] by placing it in `data/`.
+2. Supply analysis output from [pathoSPOT-compare][] by placing it in `data/`.
 All the output files read by this package include a YYYY-MM-DD formatted date in the filename and have one of the following endings:
     - `.snv.heatmap.json` -> produced by [pathogendb-comparison][]'s `heatmap` task
     - `.parsnp.heatmap.json` -> produced by [pathogendb-comparison][] `parsnp` task
     - `.parsnp.vcfs.npz` -> produced by [pathogendb-comparison][] `parsnp` task